 It’s frightening to think that I have to write 50,000 words in 30 days.

 Yet I have done it before, last November in fact.
-But I believed then I couldn’t do it but persevered and I surprised myself and finished up with a novel titled ‘The Enemy Within’.
+But I believed then I couldn’t do it and didn’t enter.
+At the end of November, I surprised myself and finished up with a novel titled ‘If Only’.

 Usually, I sit down and start writing, not sure where it’s going to take me.
 Some say a book needs to be meticulously planned,

 Plot lines to drive the characters, adding twists and turns until the surprise ending that no one saw coming.

 Another issue I have is that when I start writing, it is not necessarily the ‘start’.